Nagarathar

+Nagarathars are a mercantile community who are traditionally involved in commerce, banking and money lending.
 They use the title Chettiar and are traditionally concentrated in modern region Chettinad.
-They have since the 19th century been prominent entrepreneurs who funded and built several Hindu temples, schools, colleges and universities.
+They are prominent philanthropists who funded and built several Hindu temples, choultries, schools, colleges and universities.

 Etymology

 The term Nagarathar literally means "town-dweller".
-Their title, Chettiar, is a generic term used by several mercantile groups which is derived from the ancient Tamil term etti (bestowed on merchants by the Tamil monarchs).

-Nagarathars are also known as Nattukottai Chettiar.
+Nattukottai Nagarathars are also known as Nattukottai Chettiar.
 The term Nattukottai literally means "country-fort" in reference to their fort-like mansions.
+Their title, Chettiar, is a generic term used by several mercantile groups which is derived from the ancient Tamil term etti (bestowed on merchants by the Tamil monarchs).

 History

-Nattukottai Nagarathars were originally from Naganadu.
-This ancient land Naganadu is believed to be destroyed (either in an earthquake or floods) and this place was either North or North West of Kanchipuram.
+Nattukottai Nagarathars were originally from the ancient land of Naganadu, which is believed to be destroyed (either in an earthquake or floods) and this place was either north or northwest of Kanchipuram.

 Nagarathars migrated and lived in the following places: